Udukai: Huruk

 The left hand grasps the lacing and holds the instrument while only the right strikes it on the only front face.
 The instrument accompanies the karkâ (martial ballad of Rajasthan and Punjab) and folk dances.

 Hudko

 It is found as much in northern India as in Nepal.
 Played at festivals by Damai musicians from the far western Nepali Seti Zone, Mahakali Zone and Kamali Zone to accompany recitation of the Mahabharata and folk songs and ceremonies, such as worship, marriage and fasting.
 Festivals include Nwaran and Bratabandha (व्रतबन्ध).

 Characteristics

-The two headed drum made from wood and copper is 30cm long body x 20cm diameter at drumheads, with a narrow waist.
+The two headed drum made from wood and copper is 30 cm long body x 20 cm diameter at drumheads, with a narrow waist.
 It is hollowed out on the lathe; metal sometimes replaces wood.
 The tightened part houses a small hole allowing the "breathing" of the instrument.
 The goatskin membranes are attached to rings laced with a cord providing variable tension.